E2 Visa Property Management Investment: What should I know before investing?

 The Driving Factors Of The US Real Estate Investments: Property Management

-The growing preference for remote work
+3. Growing preference for remote work:

 What are the types of property management businesses?